Vidheyan: Plot

 Thommy, a migrant labourer from Wayanad, Kerala, comes to Patellar's town in South Karnataka for survival.
 Pattellar, the landlord of the town, abuses him.
 He is a psychopath who loves to rape beautiful women.
 After learning from Thommy about his wife Omana, Pattellar rapes her that night.
 He then offers Thommy a job and gifts him things.
-He becomes an obedient servant of Pattellar, who continues to rape Omana every night.
+He becomes an obedient servant of Pattellar, who continues to have sex with Omana every night.
 On seeing Kuttaparai's newly wedded beautiful daughter, Pattellar, without regard to consequences, kidnaps & rapes her also.

 On one occasion, Pattellar senselessly beats a wealthy man, Yusuf.
 Pattellar's wife advises him to change his ways and be a good man.
 She is a kind woman and treats Thommy with love and affection.
 Fed up with her advice, Pattellar decides to kill his wife and asks for Thommy's help to make it look like an accident.
 During the attempt, Thommy is injured by a gunshot, instead of Pattellar's wife.
 He considers killing Thommy, but his wife makes arrangements to take Thommy to the hospital.
-Once recovered, one night Pattellar again goes to Thommy's house, not to rape Omana again but to take Thommy fishing in the temple pond, which is forbidden.
+Once recovered, one night Pattellar again goes to Thommy's house, not to have sex with Omana again but to take Thommy fishing in the temple pond, which is forbidden.
 They return unsuccessful.
 Yusuf, Kuttaparai, and several prominent members of the town decide to kill Pattellar and ask for Thommy's help.
 Thommy brings Pattellar to his house as per plan, but he escapes.
 He murders his wife and takes Thommy's help to stage it as suicide.
 Thommy weeps at Pattellar's wife's death.
 But soon her brothers discover the truth of the death of their sister and retaliate.
 Bruised and battered, Pattellar takes Thommy with him in search of a safe haven.
 Fleeing through the jungle, Pattellar is killed by his brothers-in-law.
 At first, Thommy weeps for his master, Pattellar.
 He eventually exults in freedom.